 There is so much to love about these brands and I hope you find what you’re looking for.
 From affordable organic cotton baby girl clothes to sustainable baby clothes, all of these brands are worth checking out.
 And if you don’t find what you're looking for, you can always use my sustainable and organic clothing criteria as a guide.

-If you haven’t already, also consider organic baby shampoo, organic baby toys, organic baby blankets, eco-friendly diapers, and zero waste baby options as well.
+If you haven’t already, also consider organic baby shampoo, organic baby toys, organic baby blankets, eco-friendly diapers, baby shoes, and zero waste baby options as well.

 My brand directory is a great resource for everything sustainable living so be sure to have a peak there too.